This post may contain affiliate links. Please read our disclosure policy.

 - Reduce the oven temp to 350ยฐF, rotate the pan 180ยฐ around, and continue to bake until center of the loaf reads 200ยฐF on an instant read thermometer (about 30 minutes more).

-- The crust wonโt darken very much, but the loaf should sound hollow when thumped quickly with a finger.
+- The crust may not darken as much as you expect, but the loaf should sound hollow when thumped quickly with a finger.

 - Remove the pan from the oven and allow the bread to cool for about 10 minutes in the pan before transferring to a wire rack to cool completely before slicing and serving.